By Dr. Brandon Colby MD, an expert in genetic testing and personalized medicine.

 DNA tests have increased in popularity over the last several years.
 The first major breakthrough most people know about is when researchers revealed the effectiveness of genetic testing for breast cancer (BRCA1 and BRCA2 gene mutations).

-The next time DNA tests made an impact on society was when testing companies 23andMe, Ancestry.com and MyHeritage started to offer DNA test kits to collect DNA data to analyze for information on ethnicity, health, and possible relatives.
+The next time DNA testing made a huge impact on society was when testing companies 23andMe, Ancestry.com and MyHeritage started to offer DNA test kits to collect DNA data to analyze for information on ethnicity, health, and possible relatives.

 DNA testing is much more than just identifying breast cancer and ancestry.
 Learning about them in this guide can help you take advantage of them fully to improve your health, wellness, and even possibly help you live longer.